 Mysterious Rook Move: Coined by Nimzowitsch to refer to the placing of a rook on closed file in anticipation that the opponent is going to open the file.
 This move may either achieve a position with a rook on an open file, or it may alternatively hinder the opponent's intentions (prophylaxis).
 The meaning of the word has since expanded to refer to any rook move that appears to have a hidden purpose.

 NN: No Name.
 Traditionally used in game scores to indicate a player whose name is not known.
 The origin is uncertain.
 It may be an abbreviation of the Latin phrase nomen nescio ("name unknown").
-It was often used in the 19th century when the losing player would be embarrassed by being the subject of another's good moves.
+It was often used in the 19th century and before when the losing player would be embarrassed by being the subject of another's good moves.